ikhera/Final-Project-GIS-3/README.md

-# Mapping the Predominent Non-English Language in each Chicago Neighborhood**
+# Mapping the Predominent Non-English Language in each Chicago Neighborhood

 # [My StoryMap](https://uploads.knightlab.com/storymapjs/9d951daa95ba43a5949a57c4e7827f90/a-linguistic-history-of-chicago/index.html)

+## Research Question 1: How does the predominant non English language change over Chicago's community areas?

 ### According to 2015 Census Data, 15.7% of Chicago's population does not speak English as their predominant language - approximately 400,000 residents.
-Spanish is the largest non English predomminant language spoken in the city, followed by Mandarin and Polish.
-I wanted to use the skills I gained this quarter to explore the distribution of these non English languages spatially, across Chicago.
-I used a data set from the Chicago Data Portal that provides the predominent non English language spoken in each of Chicago's 77 community areas.
+I came upon a data set from the Chicago Data Portal that provides the predominent non English language spoken in each of Chicago's 77 community areas, and I knew I wanted to work with it for this project.
+My parents are both immigrants, and immigration history and language history are both of great personal interest to me.

-## Research Question 1: How does the predominant non English change over Chicago's community areas?

 ### I am currently interning for WBEZ, and I will be staying on there after college to work as a climate reporter.
 My work in journalism has made me absolutely fascinated by the interplay between storytelling, history and spatial data.
 My projects in previous quarters of this class have been very focused on data and data analysis, and this quarter, I wanted to push myself to incorporate an anecdotal aspect to my work.
 I was particularly impacted by our Week 4 readings on Feminist Data Visualization.
 I firmly believe that while spatial data analysis is incredibly powerful, we also have a responsibility to convey and embrace the socio-cultural contexts of our maps.
 I identified neighborhoods of interest from my map, each with unique predominenet non English languages, and did research about the history of that language and its speakers within the community area.